 4. Include technical skills in your work experience section

-- provides employers with more context
+- provides recruiters with more context for your technical expertise

 Here’s an example of an accountant CV’s work experience section with the applicant’s technical skills on display: